 There was another study.
 If you compare PRP to just dextrose prolotherapy – it was a very small study that showed that PRP improved the function in that patient more so than prolotherapy, though prolotherapy did help him out with the pain.
 So that is another option.

 A patient should take from this is that you need to see a doctor that knows all the different treatment options because most doctors already know steroid injections or surgery when things come as the last resort.
-Most people want to avoid surgery, which you should because it has higher risk and more complications.
-And steroid injections can provide some short-term benefit, but not long-term benefit and don’t actually fix the underlying problem.
+Most people want to avoid surgery, which you should because it has a higher risk and more complications.
+And steroid injections can provide some short-term benefits, but not long-term benefit and don’t actually fix the underlying problem.

-So, here at Centeno-Schultz Clinic, we specialize in that middle-ground, which is mostly we use PRP and stem cells but where we also can do prolotherapy.
+So, here at Centeno-Schultz Clinic, we specialize in that middle-ground, which is mostly we use PRP and BMC but where we also can do prolotherapy.
 We also can use an ultrasonic device.
 And, so, there are subtleties in the type of injuries in the plantar fascia that we look for that would make us decide which option would probably be the best for you.
 And then also, you know, we take the time to figure out why do you have the plantar fascia problem in the first place.

 And so, a lot of times we find some problems in the low back that could be addressed either with physical therapy or injections.
 And so we help with all the underlying causes, as well.

 In summary, PRP for plantar fasciitis is certainly a great treatment option – has good evidence that it can be helpful.
 There are also some other non-invasive ways to help heal plantar fasciopathy, which, in more severe cases would be bone marrow concentrate, maybe less severe cases would be prolotherapy, and in cases when the tendon is very thick, and maybe doing that ultrasonic Tenex device could be helpful as well.